mling2/15418-final-project/README.md

 We have implemented the sequential version of the Ford-Fulkerson and Dinic's algorithms, as well as discussed approaches for parallelizing both algorithms.
+We have created some small test cases to test the correctness our sequential algorithms, but in the coming weeks we will work on creating larger and more diverse test graphs to test our implementations further.
+In addition, we need to implement timing code in our sequential algorithms in order to compare performance times and do speedup computations when we finish our parallel implementations.
+As we currently do not have timing code implemented, we don't have preliminary results to report at this time.

 We are a bit behind, having not finished the parallel implementations yet, but we estimate that we can still finish the three main algorithms by the poster session.

 We plan to do a demo to showcase the speedup on each algorithm, and possibly present some graphs for the speedup on different types of inputs.
+We also plan to discuss practical use cases of these parallel algorithms and what advantages each of them might have over the others (i.e. when to use which algorithm, depending on the characteristics of the input graph).
+Using our results, we’ll highlight the differences between the algorithms and analyze the parallelizability of each one, and hypothesize why some may be easier to parallelize than others.
-Although we are behind the original schedule, we both expect to be able to devote more time to the project in the coming weeks, and catch up to the Week 3 deliverables by the end of the week.
+Although we are behind the original schedule due to schoolwork and Spring Carnival, we both expect to be able to devote more time to the project in the coming weeks, and catch up to the Week 3 deliverables by the end of the week.